jonathanmorgan/context_analysis/README.md

 ## virtualenv and virtualenvwrapper

-if you are on a shared or complicated server (and who isn't, really?), using virtualenv and virtualenvwrapper to create isolated python environments for specific applications can save lots of headaches.  this application isn't stand-alone, so for now I've reproduced the instructions you'll have followed when you installed sourcenet.
-For more details, see the sourcenet README.md file ( [https://github.com/jonathanmorgan/sourcenet](https://github.com/jonathanmorgan/sourcenet) ).
+if you are on a shared or complicated server (and who isn't, really?), using virtualenv and virtualenvwrapper to create isolated python environments for specific applications can save lots of headaches.  this application isn't stand-alone, so for now I've reproduced the instructions you'll have followed when you installed context_text.
+For more details, see the context_text README.md file ( [https://github.com/jonathanmorgan/context_text](https://github.com/jonathanmorgan/context_text) ).

 More details: